V3H: View Variation and View Heredity for Incomplete Multi-view Clustering: Related Works

 The most relevant work of this paper is incomplete multi-view clustering, and we present some related works in this section.
 Recently, many incomplete multi-view clustering methods have been proposed~\cite{li2014partial,zhao2016incomplete,shao2015multiple,hu2018doubly,wen2019unified}.
 Based on the number of views clustered, we can divide these methods into the following two categories.

 (i) Incomplete two-view clustering (e.g., PVC and IMG).
 Incomplete two-view clustering methods can only cluster incomplete data with two views.
-As the first work for incomplete multi-view clustering, PVC~\cite{li2014partial} learns the common and private latent spaces based on NMF~\cite{lee1999learning,cai2008sparse} and $L_{1}$-norm regularization.
+PVC~\cite{li2014partial} learns the common and private latent spaces based on NMF~\cite{lee1999learning,cai2008sparse} and $L_{1}$-norm regularization.
 But PVC simply projects samples from each view into a common subspace and overlooks the global information among the two views.
 To obtain better clustering performance on multi-modal visual datasets, IMG~\cite{zhao2016incomplete} extends PVC and removes the nonnegative constraint to simplify optimization.
 But both PVC and IMG can only solve the incomplete two-view clustering problem, which limits their application to incomplete data with more than two views.

 (ii) Incomplete multi-view clustering (e.g., MIC, DAIMC and UEAF).
 Incomplete multi-view clustering methods can cluster incomplete data with more than two views.
 As the first method for incomplete multi-view clustering, MIC~\cite{shao2015multiple} first fills the missing samples in each incomplete view with average feature values, then learns a common latent subspace based on weighted NMF and $L_{2,1}$-norm regularization.
 But MIC only simply fills the missing samples with average feature values and if we cluster the data with a relatively large missing rate, this simply filling may result in a serious deviation.
 To align the information of the presented samples, DAIMC~\cite{hu2018doubly} extends MIC via weighted semi-NMF~\cite{ding2010convex} and $L_{2,1}$-norm regularized regression.
 To obtain the robust clustering results, UEAF~\cite{wen2019unified} performs the unified common embedding aligned with incomplete views inferring framework.
 Both DAIMC and UEAF rely too much on alignment information.
 When clustering the dataset without enough alignment information, DAIMC and UEAF always obtain unsatisfactory performance because the loss of alignment information will reduce the availability of their models.